 Calcareous grasslands are found on alkaline substrates, particularly those over chalk bedrock or ragstone.
 They are associated with thin, infertile soils prone to drought, and have plant species that have adapted to these conditions.
 Kent supports around 5% of the UK's chalk grassland habitat.
 The swards support a very rich flora, including some nationally scarce and rare plants, as well as specialist invertebrates.
-The plant communities are vulnerable to ploughing and increased soil fertility34.
+The plant communities are vulnerable to ploughing and increased soil fertility30.

-This habitat is frequently associated with scrub, which contributes to the overall diversity, but where there is a reduction in grazing or management the scrub can become dominant, shading out and degrading the calcareous grassland35.
+This habitat is frequently associated with scrub, which contributes to the overall diversity, but where there is a reduction in grazing or management the scrub can become dominant, shading out and degrading the calcareous grassland31.

-Most of the species-rich calcareous grasslands in Kent are now confined to the steeper slopes of the North Downs, where ploughing and improvement have not been possible or economically viable, with 80% found within the Kent Downs AONB.36 Fawkham Parish lies just outside this AONB.
+Most of the species-rich calcareous grasslands in Kent are now confined to the steeper slopes of the North Downs, where ploughing and improvement have not been possible or economically viable, with 80% found within the Kent Downs National Landscape (formerly AONB).32 Fawkham Parish lies just outside this National Landscape.